San Antonio Missions: Signature promotions

 Since 1989, during the seventh inning of each game, an auxiliary mascot named Henry the Puffy Taco is chased around the bases by a child from the stands, typically between 6 and 10 years of age.
 The kid tackles the giant taco to the ground just before reaching home plate (they start at first base), then poses triumphantly over the downed mascot.
 Henry has only won the race once, in 1992.
 In that race, Henry mistimed his steps and he inadvertently crossed home plate before his 10-year-old opponent.
 Nearly 20 years later the Missions hosted a rematch and, on June 24, 2010, the child finally avenged his loss.

 The team has two unique giveaway nights—Shirt Off Your Back and Used Car Giveaway.
 In the first, often held on or near the last game of the season, the jerseys worn by the players during the game are raffled off to fans in the stands (raffle tickets are offered at no charge, and each fan is limited to one entry).
 The same raffle format is used for the Used Car Giveaway, where more than 10 used cars are given away throughout the night.
 In 2010, the prizes included a 2001 Ford Mustang and a 2001 Volvo S60.

-Daily tours of the stadium are also offered by PR director Rich Weimert.
-The two-hour tour takes visitors from the bowels of the stadium up to the press box and ends with an autograph session featuring team mascot Ballapeño.